IceWhaleTech/CasaOS-Gateway/README.md

 ## Running

-Once running, gateway address and management address will be available in the files under `RuntimeVariablesPath`  specified in configuration.
+Once running, gateway address and management address will be available in the files under `RuntimePath`  specified in configuration.

 ```bash
 $ cat /var/run/casaos/gateway.url